cnmnrll/TYC-2022-Hangman/README.md

 # Hangman TikTok Youth Camp 2022

-To start : cd to this folder and type npm start or simply click [here](https://hangman-tyc.netlify.app/)!
+To start : cd to this folder and type npm start OR simply click [here](https://hangman-tyc.netlify.app/)!

 ### Game Mode 1 : Friends